Stimulating knowledge, research, and impactful interactions related to Translational Digital Biomarkers (TBD) in North America and beyond.

 - Engage regulatory bodies (FDA & EMA) to identify a path for how to characterize and qualify digital biomarkers within the regulatory environment (i.e. path of acceptance of data from new technologies)

-- Create a virtual knowledge exchange (on NA3RsC.org) where scientists and regulatory bodies can access information about translational digital biomarkers.
+- Create a virtual knowledge exchange where scientists & regulatory bodies can access information about translational digital biomarkers

-- Promote &, coordinate interactions and discussions among end-users (and potential end-users) of digital technologies to share learnings, discuss and identify opportunities for animal welfare refinements and determine the idea platform for discussions to promote collaboration between scientists and technology providers.
+- Promote & coordinate interactions and discussions among end-users and technology providers to share learnings, discuss and identify opportunities for animal welfare refinements

-- Organize a digital biomarkers conference to bring technology providers and end-users together.
+- Organize a translational digital biomarkers conference to bring technology providers & end-users together

 - Name and contact information